Abitibi Power and Paper Company

 Abitibi Power and Paper Company Limited was a forest products business based in Montreal, Quebec, that was founded in 1914.
-The firm was a mainstay of the Canadian newsprint industry in the first half of the 20th century, and now forms part of Abitibi-Consolidated.
+The firm was a mainstay of the Canadian newsprint industry in the first half of the 20th century.
+Between 1974 and 1979, Abitibi acquired the Price Company (formerly Price Brothers & Company), and in 1979 Abitibi changed its name to Abitibi-Price Inc.